 What is Technological Convergence?

-What is an example of Technological Convergence?
+What is an example of Technological Convergence in business?

 Example of Technological Convergence: A prime example of technological convergence is the mobile phone.
 Originally designed for making calls, mobile phones now combine multiple technologies such as calling, texting, emailing, internet browsing, photography, and much more into one device.
 This convergence has led to a seamless user experience and simplified access to various services.